vishnoisuresh/onboarding-chart/README.md

 ### Role Bindings

-A role binding will be created for each team, assigning them a role in the Kubernetes cluster.
+A role binding will be created for each team, assigning them a role in the cluster.
 If the `projectRole` is not specified for a team, the default role assigned is `admin`.
 The role binding name will be `<team-name>-<project-role>-rolebinding`.